tsgates/arch-wiki-markdown/wiki/Dwm.md

     #Set status bar & start DWM
     conky | while read -r; do xsetroot -name "$REPLY"; done & exec dwm

+> Systemd user sessions

+If you use a systemd user session configuration, as described on that page to manage your session, then the following service file may be used to start dwm:

+    [Unit]
+    Description=Lightweight tiling window manager
+    Before=mystuff.target
+    After=xorg.target
+    Requires=xorg.target

+    [Service]
+    Environment=DISPLAY=:0
+    ExecStart=/usr/bin/dwm
+    Restart=always
+    RestartSec=10

+    [Install]
+    WantedBy=wm.target

 Basic usage
 -----------